Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 - **The company:**

 Between my first and second year at Telecom SudParis I made an internship of two month at Arteria, a subsidiary of RTE.
-This start-up of 15 employees aim to make profitable the infrastructures of RTE, by rehabilitating electrical pylons, and deploying optical fibers and an IoT (Internet of Things) network.
+This start-up of 15 employees aim to make profitable the infrastructures of RTE, by rehabilitating electrical pylons, and **deploying optical fibers and an IoT (Internet of Things) network**.

 - **My mission:**

-For my internship, I integrated a team of 4 people dedicated to provide connected sensors, connectivity and a web interface to farmerss and small cities.
+For my internship, I integrated a team of 4 people dedicated to provide connected sensors, connectivity and a web interface to farmers and small cities.
-My mission was to design and implement the customers' dashboard on the interface, and to do so I followed those steps:
+My mission was to **design and implement the customers' dashboard on the interface**, and to do so I followed those steps:

 &nbsp;